huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

   - Identify a Windows login with the **sysadmin** role for the local SQL Express instance.
   - The installation will elevate to the Administrator level, so either an Administrator must run it or the Administrator login must be available.
   - If you're installing into a Virtual Machine, make sure that nested VMs are supported to co-install Replicant.
 Otherwise, use a separate system for Replicant.
+  - You must install the SQL Server Express instance as either one of the following instance types:
+    - Install as the default instance on the default port 1433.
+    - Install as a named instance with the SQL Browser server running.

 To install Arcion CDC Agent, run the installer called `remote-replicant-mssql-cdc-agent-<version>.msi`.
 This will start the installation wizard.
 Follow the steps below to complete the installation: